haoyuanz13/Face-Detection-Replacement/Canny_edge_detector/Python Version/README.md

-# The Python version of Edge Detector (include color combination and line segmentation part)
+# The Python version of Edge Detector
+Include color combination and line segmentation part.